Andy Warhol Robot: History

 Pop artist Andy Warhol had a fascination with Hollywood, television, and fame.
 His dream was to create his own stage production, Andy Warhol: A No Man Show, where a robotic life-size replica of himself with a "prosthetic resembling his face" could provide interviews and a performance to audiences across the world.
 Warhol claims his space despite being absent and the robot promoting his work without the need for his physical presence.
 Warhol pioneered the idea, so prevalent today, that "all publicity is good publicity".
 In 1981, Warhol worked with Peter Sellars and Lewis Allen to create his show as a traveling theater production that would read from Warhol's diaries and his books The Philosophy of Andy Warhol and Exposures.
 Inspired by a promotional automaton puppet of Muhammad Ali advertising a film in Penn Station, Allen proposed for the Andy Warhol Robot to act as human as possible to trick the public into believing it was Warhol himself.
-In Blake Gopnik's book Warhol: A Life as Art, Gopnik writes that Warhol worked in collaboration with robotics expert and Disney Imagineer Alvaro Villa Galvis to create a humanoid version of Warhol.
 Warhol was quoted as saying, "I'd like to be a machine, wouldn't you?"
 Warhol's robotic double could be seen in philosopher Jean Baudrillard's terms as "the simulacra [sic] of Warhol replacing the artist himself."
 Bob Colacello, former Editor-in-Chief of Interview declared, "It really would have been the greatest thing that could have happened for Andy.
 It would have almost been like coming back from the dead.
 And he really loved the project.
 He sat for hours at some high-tech place in the San Fernando Valley where thy made a mold of his face and his hands… there's a whole photo session of it."
 Warhol's "relationship between man and machine, and in particular the increasing power and effects of media technologies, is perhaps the key problematic of Warhol’s work: in approaching the issues raised and in exploring how they resurface across his art in various media, the concept of telepresence proves particularly useful."
 The term comes from the work of cultural theorist Paul Virilio."